SteveImmanuel/attendance-bot/readme.md

 To configure the bot messages, open the `messages.py` file in the `attbot` directory and make all the changes.

 Right now, all the events are still hardcoded in the database.
-You can insert or delete them by changing the `telebot.db` file in the `attbot` directory.
+You can insert or delete them by changing the `init.sql` file in the `db` directory.
 Just make sure you don't change the schema.

 ## Deployment
 First make sure you have docker and docker-compose installed on your machine since it will make this process very easy.